superseriousbusiness/gotosocial/docs/installation_guide/advanced.md

 If you want to harden up your NGINX deployment with advanced configuration options, there are many guides online for doing so ([for example](https://beaglesecurity.com/blog/article/nginx-server-security.html)).
 Try to find one that's up to date.
 Mozilla also publishes best-practice ssl configuration [here](https://ssl-config.mozilla.org/).

-### Caching Webfinger and Public Key responses
+### Caching Webfinger, Webhost Metadata and Public Key responses

-It's possible to use nginx to cache webfinger and public key responses.
+It's possible to use nginx to cache webfinger, host-meta and public key responses.
 This may be useful in order to ensure clients still get a response on these endpoints even if your GoToSocial instance is (temporarily) down, or requests are being throttled.

 You'll need to configure two things: